Marginal minimization and sup-norm expansions in perturbed optimization

 \textbf{Organization of the paper.} \, Section~\ref{Ssemiopt} studies the problem of partial and marginal optimization with a particular focus on the semiparametric bias caused by using a wrong value of the nuisance parameter.
-Section~\ref{Ssupnormco} applies the bound from Section~\ref{Ssemiopt} to the problem of perturbed optimization in sup-norm.
 The obtained results will be used in Section~\ref{SoptAO} for proving the convergence of the AO procedure.
+Section~\ref{Ssupnormco} applies the bound from Section~\ref{Ssemiopt} to the problem of perturbed optimization in the sup-norm.
 Section~\ref{ScoBTL} presents a numerical example for the Bradley-Terry-Luce (BTL) model.
-Section~\ref{Squadnquad} overviews one useful result from \cite{Sp2024PO} on linearly perturbed optimization which will be used in all our derivations.
-The proofs are collected in Section~\ref{Smargoptproofs} and \ref{Ssupnormproofs}.
+Section~\ref{Squadnquad} overviews one useful result from \cite{Sp2024PO} on linearly perturbed optimization, which will be used in all our derivations.
+The proofs are collected at the end of each section.

 { [1]{